NickLauHL/Paper-Notes/_posts/2025-12-23-JMR-when-words-sweat-signals-of-loan-default-in-application-text.md

 ## Findings

-**[1]** The last student in the first class is about 10 percentage points (p.p.) **less** likely to become a manager two years after their expected graduation than a similar student in the second class.
+**[1]** Loan requests written by defaulting borrowers are more likely to include words (or themes) related to the borrower’s family, financial and general hardship, mentions of God, mentions of the near future, pleading lenders for help, and using verbs in present and future tenses.

+**[2]** Our results suggest that defaulting loan requests are written in a manner consistent with the writing styles of extroverts and liars.

-**[2]** Shortly after graduation, the last-in-class effect is primarily driven by the <span style="color: red; font-weight: bold">adverse</span> impact of a lower relative rank in the first class (versus the higher rank in the second class), which <span style="color: red; font-weight: bold">outweighs the positive effect </span> of a higher peer performance.
+Shortly after graduation, the last-in-class effect is primarily driven by the <span style="color: red; font-weight: bold">adverse</span> impact of a lower relative rank in the first class (versus the higher rank in the second class), which <span style="color: red; font-weight: bold">outweighs the positive effect </span> of a higher peer performance.

 **[3]** Five years after the expected graduation, though, the negative ranking effect becomes smaller and insignificant, while the positive effect of peer performance persists.